SarahZimmermann-Schmutzler/minecraft_server/README.md

     * **Compose** v2.32.4 (module to install, <a href="https://docs.docker.com/compose/">More Information</a>)
 * **Minecraft Server Java Edition** 1.21.4 (server to download, <a href="https://www.minecraft.net/de-de/download/server">More Information</a>)

-For testing the server with the python mcstatus module:
+<ins>Addition</ins>: Testing the server with the **python mcstatus module**:
 * **Python** 3.12.2
     * **mcstatus** 11.1.1 (module to install, <a href="https://github.com/py-mine/mcstatus">More Information</a>)

 ## Description
 ### Minecraft
-Minecraft is a popular sandbox game that allows players to explore, build, and adventure in their own worlds.
+**Minecraft** is a popular sandbox game that allows players to explore, build, and adventure in their own worlds.
 Alone or in multiplayer mode.

 ### Minecraft Server
-A Minecraft server is a program that allows players to play Minecraft online in a multiplayer environment.
+A **Minecraft Server** is a program that allows players to play Minecraft online in a multiplayer environment.
 A server hosts these worlds and allows multiple players to connect and play together at the same time.
-A Minecraft server typically runs on a dedicated computer or virtual machine and can be operated in various configurations.
+A Minecraft Server typically runs on a dedicated computer or virtual machine and can be operated in various configurations.
 Players connect to the server via its IP address and port.

-If you want to use mods and/or plugins, there are something to keep in mind:
+If you want to use **mods and/or plugins**, there are something to keep in mind:
-- Standard Minecraft server software (vanilla) - that is used here - does not support mods, only the basic functions of the game.
+- **Standard Minecraft Server** software (vanilla) - that is used here - does not support mods, only the basic functions of the game.
     - You can customize the game a little using data packs and configuration files (like <a href="https://minecraft.wiki/w/Server.properties">server.properties</a>) (e.g. the number of players allowed, etc.)
-- To use mods and/or plugins you must use an advanced server:
+- To use mods and/or plugins you must use an **advanced server**:
-    - Mod-Server: <a href="https://files.minecraftforge.net/net/minecraftforge/forge/">Forge</a> or <a href="https://fabricmc.net/use/server/">Fabric</a>
+    - <ins>Mod-Server</ins>: <a href="https://files.minecraftforge.net/net/minecraftforge/forge/">Forge</a> or <a href="https://fabricmc.net/use/server/">Fabric</a>
-    - Plugin-Server: <a href="https://getbukkit.org/download/spigot">Spigot</a> or <a href="https://papermc.io/">Paper</a>
+    - <ins>Plugin-Server</ins>: <a href="https://getbukkit.org/download/spigot">Spigot</a> or <a href="https://papermc.io/">Paper</a>
-    - Hybrid Server like <a href="https://mohistmc.com/">Mohist</a> (Forge + Plugins)
+    - <ins>Hybrid Server</ins> like <a href="https://mohistmc.com/">Mohist</a> (Forge + Plugins)

 ### Minecraft Server Edition
-There is the *Java Edition* and the *Bedrock Edition* of Minecraft.
-Two different versions of the game that differ in technology, features and compatibility.
+There is the *Java Edition* and the *Bedrock Edition* of Minecraft - two different versions of the game that differ in technology, features and compatibility.

-This repository containerizes the **Java Server**:
+This repository containerizes the **Java Edition Server**:
 - only suitable for the PC
 - runs via the Java Runtime Environment (JRE)
 - easy to set up